|

 Community Website

-Township Office 3 Pumpkin Point Road R.R. #4
+3 Pumpkin Point Road

-Echo Bay, Ontario, Canada P0S 1C0 Phone: (705) 248-2395 Fax: (705) 248-1138
+Echo Bay, Ontario, Canada

 Internet Advisory

-This information is presented as a reference only.
 The original by-law documents are kept at the township office.

 We strongly advise that the original be viewed prior to making plans or decisions.